Colorado Springs Dentures

 There are some drawbacks to having a completely removable denture, however, and we want you to be aware of that.
 We will do what you want, but to make a decision that is in your best interest, you need all the information.
 When all your teeth are gone, your body begins to dissolve away the bone that used to support them.
 The minerals from that bone are then used in other parts of the body.
 So if your teeth are replaced with a removable denture, that denture is going to become loose in a few years because of this natural re-shaping of your jawbone.

 After ten or twenty years of having no teeth, you will suffer from a condition called facial collapse.
-The height of your lower face shrinks, and your upper lip caves in, creating the classic “old person” look that you see diagrammed at the left.
+The height of your lower face shrinks, and your upper lip caves in, creating the classic “old person” look that you see diagram at the left.

 Many people want to avoid looking old, but there is a more serious problem that isn’t so visible.
 With practically no jawbone left, you will become a dental cripple because of your inability to retain a denture.

-That is why, if you are missing all your teeth, we strongly recommend placing dental implants.
+That is why, if you are missing all your teeth, our cosmetic dentist office strongly recommend placing dental implants.
 Your jawbone will sense the presence of the dental implants, which will halt the resorption of bone in the area of the implant.
 While having eight or more dental implants in an arch would be ideal, the presence of only two implants would be enough to prevent total facial collapse, and they would enable you to continue to eat normally for the rest of your life.

 The main disadvantage of dental implants is that they add to the cost.
 They also require oral surgery to be placed, and you need good basic general health to be able to undergo the surgery.